ESIPFed/data-help-desk/docs/for_organizers/what_you_need/measuring_success.md

 ---
 layout: page
-title: Measuring success
+title: Success metrics
 parent: What you'll need
 nav_order: 9
 has_toc: false
 ---

-# Measuring the Success of a Data Help Desk
+# Success Metrics for a Data Help Desk

 With in-person events, the number of interactions with researchers can be a key metric to understand the reach of the event, along with the qualitative metrics of how engaged those individuals were (did they ask questions and did they feel like they received the help they were looking for?).
-Metrics for a virtual event are certainly quite different, though.
-With an event held primarily on Twitter, there are a number of different metrics that can be tracked using simple and fairly cheap applications.

 ## Success Metrics

+There are a number of different metrics that can be tracked using simple and fairly cheap applications, including paper.

 <!-- prettier-ignore -->
 1. **Impressions**